-- Attach all required documents. - 1.
-Attach Form(s) W-2 as the last page of your return. - 2.
-Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 3.
+- Attach all required documents.
+Place these documents to the back of your return.
+Use just one staple to attach your documents where shown on page 1 of the return.
+Please do not use tape.
+Documents you must attach include those items listed in numbers 1 through 4 below. - 1.
+Attach Form(s) W-2 after the last page of your return. - 2.
+Attach Arizona Form 301, applicable credit forms, and your own schedules after page 2 of your return.
+If itemizing, attach these forms after your Arizona Schedule A and your federal Schedule A. - 3.
 If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 4.
-If you itemize, be sure to attach Arizona Schedule A(NR) and a copy of the federal Schedule A. - Do not send correspondence with your return.
+If you itemize, be sure to attach Arizona Schedule A(NR) and a copy of the federal Schedule A. Attach the Arizona Schedule A(NR) and the federal Schedule A directly after page 2 of your return.
+Attach other forms and schedules behind the Schedules A. - Do not send correspondence with your return.